dPys/PyNets/README.rst

 -----
 A Fully-Automated Workflow for Reproducible Ensemble Graph Analysis of Functional and Structural Connectomes

 PyNets harnesses the power of Nipype, Nilearn, Dipy, and Networkx packages to automatically generate graphical ensembles on a subject-by-subject basis, using any combination of graph-generating hyperparameters.
-PyNets utilities can be integrated with any existing preprocessing workflow, and a docker container is provided to facilitate complete reproducibility of executions.
+PyNets utilities can be integrated with any existing preprocessing workflow, and a docker container is provided to facilitate reproducibility of executions.

 Documentation
 -------------